Sunday, June 28, 2009

 if (originalTime):

-timeStamp = time.strptime(originalTime, '%Y:%m:%d %H:%M:%S')
+timeStamp = datetime.strptime(originalTime, '%Y:%m:%d %H:%M:%S')

 except: